rmosolgo/rmosolgo.github.io/_posts/2025-03-17-building-for-perfetto.markdown

 ## Saving Traces

-Since a trace is just a protobuf blob, storing it is pretty straightforward.
+Since a trace is "just" a protobuf blob, storing it is pretty straightforward.
 I implemented a Redis backend right out of the gate, but it could also be done through ActiveRecord.
 (And I also built an in-memory implementation for testing, but it wouldn't work in a multi-process  deployment.)

 Then, I also made a little UI to go with it, so you can see your system's stored traces: